Dre Campbell Farm

 Takeaway

-Bees are beneficial to the gardener and important to the environment.
-Apart from their role in crop production, they also provide profitable business through the sale of products like honey and beeswax.
+Bees are beneficial to the gardener and essential to the environment.
+Apart from their role in crop production, they also provide a profitable business through the sale of products like honey and beeswax.

-With dwindling numbers, it is surely important to encourage and protect bees for future generations.
+With dwindling numbers, it is crucial to encourage and protect bees for the benefit of future generations.

 Sasha Campbell